 Master of Social Work.
 Mental Health Concentration.
 Part-time.
-Regular Track

-Program Requirements Credits 61.0 Total Credit Hours Baccalaureate degree from an accredited college or university.
-Minimum GPA of 2.5 on 4.0 scale or 3.0 in last 60 credits.
-Broad liberal arts background that includes courses in biology, English, humanities, and minimum of six courses in basic social and behavioral sciences.
+Program Requirements Credits Total Credit Hours 61.0 Baccalaureate degree from an accredited college or university.
+Minimum GPA of 2.5 on 4.0 scale or 3.0 on 4.0 scale in last 60 credits., which may include no more than 12 hours of graduate study.
+Broad liberal arts background that includes courses in English, humanities, and minimum of six courses in basic social and behavioral sciences.
 Score on GRE (General Section).
-Three letters of recommendation.
+Three Recommendation for The Graduate School Forms.
+Letters of recommendation also may be submitted.
 Submit personal statement of no more than five typed, double-spaced pages which addresses applicant's (a) interest in pursuing the profession of social work, (b) volunteer and paid work experiences, future career plans, (d) community involvement, and (e) personal quality that the applicant brings to the social work profession.
-Foundation Year 1 18.0 SWRK 510 And SWRK 520 And SWRK 525 And SWRK 540 And SWRK 605 And Social Work Graduate Elective Foundation Year 2 23 SWRK 560 And SWRK 570 And SWRK 580 And SWRK 530 And SWRK 574 And SWRK 585 And Social Work Graduate Elective Advanced Year 3 20.0 SWRK 615 And SWRK 630 And SWRK 650 And SWRK 635 And SWRK 655 And Social Work Graduate Elective
+Foundation Year 1 18.0 SWRK 510 And SWRK 520 And SWRK 525 And SWRK 540 And SWRK 605 And Social Work Graduate Elective Foundation Year 2 23.0 SWRK 560 And SWRK 570 And SWRK 580 And SWRK 530 And SWRK 574 And SWRK 585 And Social Work Graduate Elective Advanced Year 3 20.0 SWRK 615 And SWRK 630 And SWRK 650 And SWRK 635 And SWRK 655 And Social Work Graduate Elective enrollment in the MSW Program.
+Cumulative GPA of 3.0 on 4.0 scale.
+Score on GRE (General Section).
+Three Recommendation for The Graduate School Forms.
+Letters of recommendation also may be submitted.
+Submit personal statement of no more than five typed, double-spaced pages which addresses applicant's (a) interest in pursuing the profession of social work, (b) volunteer and paid work experiences, future career plans, (d) community involvement, and (e) personal quality that the applicant brings to the social work profession.